 - Number of staff in Whakatāne: 150

 Bay of Plenty Regional Council is the current owner of the Commercial Hotel site – which includes both the corner bar (the former Bank building) and the art deco hotel.

 The site will be put on the market later this year, but first the Regional Council is demolishing the 1939 art deco hotel building, which is currently a fire and earthquake risk to the historic corner public bar.

 The Regional Council has been working with Whakatāne District Council on the future plans for the site, and has donated some of the interior fittings which may have some historic value to the Whakatāne Museum.

 It is also intended that the tender for development of the site will be complementary to the community’s vision for the future of the Whakatāne CBD.

-Update September 2017: Work has begun on demolishing the 1939 Art Deco former hotel.
-It is expected to be completed mid-November.
+Update: Work has finished in demolishing the 1939 Art Deco former hotel.

 - Bay of Plenty Regional Council acquired the Commercial Hotel properties in 2003 when its Whakatāne office was at maximum capacity and it was looking for more office space.

 - Heritage New Zealand has issued an authority for the demolition work.